 Second, conduct an AI impact register that maps each significant AI deployment against the categories of fundamental rights the Convention is designed to protect: privacy, non-discrimination, freedom of expression, access to justice, and democratic participation.
 This exercise will identify deployments that may be in scope for CETS 225-derived obligations even if they fall outside the EU AI Act's Annex III categories.

 Third, review your transparency practices for AI decisions affecting individuals.
-The Article 14 explanation requirement under CETS 225 applies broadly.
+The Convention's procedural safeguards reach broadly across AI activity, not only high-risk systems.
 Any deployment that makes or materially influences a significant decision about an individual should come with a user-facing explanation of the AI's role and an appeal or review pathway.

 Fourth, engage with the certification and documentation infrastructure that makes compliance demonstrable.
 A structured AI governance framework, such as ISO/IEC 42001 or the Agent Certified assessment available at agentcertified.eu, produces documentation that is directly usable as evidence of CETS 225-aligned governance in any jurisdiction where the Convention's implementing measures require such evidence.